andypicke/andypicke.github.io/_posts/Citibike_Part2_EDA.md

 # Results

-## Number of rides per year
 First I wanted to examine the number of rides taken and it's evolution over time.
 I'll look at the number of rides taken each year, month, and day:

+## Number of rides per year
+The number of rides has increased each year.
 ![](/images/Citibike/rides_per_year.png)

 ## Number of rides per month
+The number of rides per month shows a similar seasonal cycle in each year; the peak occurs in September and the minimum occurs near February.
+This is likely related to the seasonal weather pattern; we'll investigate this further later.

 ![](/images/Citibike/rides_per_month.png)

 ## Number of rides per day
+The number of rides per day shows a similar seasonal pattern, but you can see there is also a lot of higher frequency variability.
 ![](/images/Citibike/rides_per_day.png)<!-- -->

 ## Is the increase in rides over time due to more bikes/stations?
-Besides people taking more rides, the increase over time could be due to increased capacity of the system (more stations and bikes)
+Besides people taking more rides, the increase over time could be due to increased capacity of the system (more stations and bikes).

 ### Number of stations over time
+The number of stations has increased each year, which probably explains a large part of the increase in the number of rides each year.
 ![](/images/Citibike/stations_vs_time.png)

 ### Number of bikes over time